 In some ways, the FA Cup (The Football Association Cup) is the finest of all soccer competitions in the world.
 It brings together English clubs from each of the tiers, with exciting play where lower teams have a chance to topple larger clubs.
 Many of these matches will be absolute crackers, with teams you’ve never heard of stepping up to bravely take on some of the biggest names in the sport.
 For the back history on the FA Cup, check the wikipedia page.

 Throughout the full soccer season, these English clubs battle their way down to the final match in May.
 This weekend, we hit the Third Round of proper competition, so you’ll see clubs from the Premier League and Championship League battling for dominance in knockout rounds to stay in the competition.
-Here is whats on tap for the weekend.

 Here are the matches I’m really looking forward to: